 Experience Mykonos' legendary nightlife

-Some places are institutions and others are cute and tucked away, but most have outdoor space that will make you feel as radiant as the stars above you.
-From sundown to dancefloor, the mood carries you as late into the night as you like.
+Some bars are institutions and others are cute and tucked away, and most have outdoor space that will make you feel as radiant as the stars above you.
+From sundowner to dance floor, the mood carries you as late into the night as you like.

 From refined to homely, dishes you’ll never forget

-A day cruise to Delos and Renia islands
+A day cruise to Delos and Rinia islands

-Visiting the island of Delos will be one of the cultural highlights of your stay.
-Located a short boat trip away, the whole island is an archaeological wonder, said to be the birthplace of the twin gods Apollo and Artemis.
+Visiting the nearby island of Delos will be one of the cultural highlights of your stay.
+The whole island is an archaeological wonder, said to be the birthplace of the twin gods Apollo and Artemis.
 You’ll walk amongst the remains of temples, marketplaces, houses, statues and sculptures – most dating from the 6th century BC - 1st century AD, the glory years of Delos.
 And don’t just leave it at that.
-A day cruise will also take you to nearby Renia for a spot of snorkelling and a cooling swim?
+A day cruise will also take you to nearby Rinia isle for a spot of snorkelling and a cooling swim?
+Definitely one of the unique things to do in Mykonos.

 Explore the southern coastline